 Considerations When Choosing a Fire Table

-- Think about how many guests you're likely to have over at one time and buy the right size of fire feature that will all for enough room to keep your usual crowd warm and cozy.
+Think about how many guests you're likely to have over at one time, then buy the right size of fire feature that will allow room for the whole crowd.

-- Protect your new fire pit whenever you're not using it with a quality cover made from durable materials.
+You made an investment, now protect it!
+When your fire table is not in use, keep it safe with a quality cover made from durable materials.